agroszer/vscode.mycommander/README.md

 * Search for dirs or files by starting to type
 * Navigate folder with the left/right arrows, enter
 * Open a file with the right arrow or enter
+* To add a hotkey to set focus:

+  `{"key": "ctrl+o", "command": "workbench.view.extension.my-commander-container"}`

 ## Extension Settings